wikicrafter/Mytxt/homelab.md

 ## QEMU  & KVM
 * KVM is a linux kernel virtual machine
 * QEMU provides emulation tools and standard virtual hardware for VM

+### Use FreeNAS
+The FreeNAS Project is an open source storage operating system (OS) that allows the sharing of storage over a network.
+It was created in 2005 and is based on the open source FreeBSD OS and the OpenZFS OS.
+FreeNAS software can be downloaded at no cost from freenas.org, and runs on most x86-64 commodity hardware.
+##### Note it's called now a TrueNAS
+It designed as a Network Attached Storage - NAS

+#### Steps u need:
+* Networking
+* Sysadmin
+* Windows and Linux server
+* DevOps, orchestration and more